expo/expo/guides/Developing Expo Go.md

 ## Introduction

-This is the source code for the Expo client app used to view projects published to the Expo service.
-If you want to build and install the Expo client directly onto a device, you're in the right place.
-Note that if you just want to install the Expo client app on a simulator, you do not need to build it from source.
+This is the source code for the Expo Go app used to view projects published to the Expo service.
+If you want to build and install Expo Go directly onto a device, you're in the right place.
+Note that if you just want to install Expo Go on a simulator, you do not need to build it from source.
 Instead, you should [follow the instructions here](https://docs.expo.io/versions/latest/introduction/installation.html).

-To build the Expo client app, follow the instructions in the [Setup](#setup) section below.
+To build Expo Go, follow the instructions in the [Setup](#setup) section below.
 Use the [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli) to use Expo's infrastructure to build your app.

 Please ask us on the [forums](https://forums.expo.io/) if you get stuck.

 ## External Contributions

 Please check with us before putting work into a Pull Request!
-We don't yet have a good guide available that covers the nuances of how to work with the Expo client and the types of PRs that we accept so you will want a direct line of communication with someone on the team to ask us questions.
+We don't yet have a good guide available that covers the nuances of how to work with Expo Go and the types of PRs that we accept so you will want a direct line of communication with someone on the team to ask us questions.
 The best place to talk to us is either on Slack at https://slack.expo.io or the forums at https://forums.expo.io.

 **Disclaimers:**

 If you want to build a standalone app that has a custom icon and name, see [our documentation here](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/).
-You're in the wrong place and you shouldn't need to build the Expo clients from source.
+You're in the wrong place and you shouldn't need to build Expo Go from source.

 If you need to make native code changes to your Expo project, such as adding custom native modules, we can [generate a native project for you](https://docs.expo.io/versions/latest/expokit/eject).
-You're in the wrong place and you shouldn't need to build the Expo clients from source.
+You're in the wrong place and you shouldn't need to build Expo Go from source.

 ## Configuring your environment

-Note: We support building the clients only on macOS.
+Note: We support building Expo Go only on macOS.

 - Install [direnv](http://direnv.net/) (to do this with nix, run `nix-env -iA nixpkgs.direnv`)
 - Clone this repo; we recommend cloning it to a directory whose full path does not include any spaces (you should clone all the submodules with `git clone --recurse-submodules`)